thinker-kim/data_reuse/README.md

-# Data Reuse and Author Career Dynamics: An Analysis Based on ICPSR and OpenAlex
+# Data Reuse and Author Career Dynamics: An Analysis Based on ICPSR, SciSciNet, and OpenAlex

 This repository hosts datasets created from publications that cite ICPSR datasets (source: https://github.com/ICPSR/mica-data-descriptor/tree/main).
-These datasets have been cross-referenced with OpenAlex to include only those publications that:
+These datasets have been cross-referenced with OpenAlex and SciSciNet to include only those publications that:
 - Cite ICPSR datasets,
 - Possess a DOI, and
-- Have matching OpenAlex work IDs (for publications) and OpenAlex author IDs.
+- Have valid identifiers in either SciSciNet or OpenAlex (for both publications and authors).

 Below is a concise description of each dataset provided.